-- i) The adoption of Ghana's Science Agenda for Agriculture in Africa (S3A) promoted by the Forum for Agricultural Research in Africa (FARA) - ii) The establishment of the Presidential Advisory Commission on STI and a Research Fund for scientists and researchers - the development plans of Ministries, Departments and Agencies (MDAs), and Metropolitan, Municipal and District Assemblies (MMDAs).
-Ghana has processed a STI ecosystem survey and an R & D survey which its results and data provide key baseline indicators for STI and for the STI-SDGs roadmap exercise.
-In addition, the National SDG baseline Report of 2018 serves as well as a baseline for the work.
+(i) the adoption of Ghana's science agenda for agriculture in Africa (S3A) promoted by the Forum for Agricultural Research in Africa (FARA);

+(ii) the establishment of the Presidential Advisory Commission for STI and a research fund for scientists and researchers;

+(iii) the inter-institutional framework for working towards the achievement of the SDGs through the development plans of ministries, departments and agencies (MDAs) and metropolitan, municipal and district assemblies (MMDAs).
+Ghana has processed an STI ecosystem survey and an R&D survey whose results and data provide key baseline indicators for STI and the STI4SDGs roadmap exercise.
+In addition, the national SDG baseline report for 2018 also serves as a baseline for the work.

-Activity: Develop vision, goals, and targets
+Activity: Develop vision, goals and targets

-The vision of Ghana is to build a strong STI capacity to support the social and economic development for the sustainable transformation of the economy.
+The vision for Ghana is to build a strong STI capacity to support social and economic development for the sustainable transformation of the economy.

-The Coordinated Programme of Economic and Social Policies (CPESDP 2017-2024) states the vision as: "An optimistic, self-confident and prosperous nation, through the creative exploitation of our human and natural resources, and operating within a democratic, open and fair society in which mutual trust and economic opportunities exist for all."
+The coordinated programme of economic and social policies (CPESDP 2017-2024) states the vision as 'an optimistic, self-confident and prosperous nation, through the creative exploitation of our human and natural resources, and operating within a democratic, open and fair society in which mutual trust and economic opportunities exist for all.'

-For the purposes of the STI for SDGs Roadmap, the critical part of the vision statement is the "creative exploitation of our human and natural resources".
+For the purposes of the STI for SDGs roadmap, the critical part of the vision statement is the 'creative exploitation of our human and natural resources'.

-The national vision is further elaborated by other important national documents including the Ghana Beyond Aid policy.
-The overall goal is to achieve a "W.I.S.E.R" Ghana:
+The national vision is further elaborated by other important national documents, including the Ghana 'Beyond Aid' policy.
+The overall goal is to achieve a 'W.I.S.E.R' Ghana: